Is your model predicting the past?: Introduction

 \section{Introduction}

-Proponents of predictive technologies for consequential decision-making emphasize the seeming ability of statistical models to anticipate future outcomes.
-The ability to predict the future, so the argument goes, creates a rationale for adopting machine learning as policy: if a risk score charted the future trajectory of individuals, then intervening in a person's life on the basis of the score would be justified~\cite{kleinberg2015prediction, obermeyer2016predicting}.
+Proponents of predictive technologies for consequential decision-making emphasize the seeming ability of statistical models to anticipate individual actions.
+The ability to predict the future, so the argument goes, creates a rationale for adopting machine learning as policy: if a risk score charted the future trajectory of individuals, then intervening in a person's life on the basis of the risk score would be justified~\cite{kleinberg2015prediction, obermeyer2016predicting}.
 At the same time, critical scholars caution that predictive technologies reproduce historical patterns of injustice and social stratification.
 In this account, rather than predicting future outcomes, statistical risk assessment tools punish individuals for factors predating their own agency~\cite{eubanks2018automating, benjamin2019race}.

-Does a statistical model predict the future or recite the past?
+Does a statistical model predict individual agency or recite the past?
 The answer to the question is often not obvious.
 Consider the problem of loan default prediction, one of many tasks often framed as predicting future outcomes.
-A \emph{forward-looking} predictor might identify individual behavior detrimental to loan repayment and adjust the predicted likelihood of default accordingly.
-Alternatively, a \emph{backward-looking} predictor might take note of historical associations between repayment and demographic factors, then predict based solely on the historical factors.
+One predictor might identify individual behavior detrimental to loan repayment and adjust the predicted likelihood of default accordingly.
+Another predictor might rely on historical associations between repayment and demographic factors, then predict based solely on the historical factors.
 Even if the models achieve the same accuracy, they derive predictive power along distinct pathways.
-In one solution, we rely on the effects of current behavior on future outcomes.
+In one solution, we rely on the effects of individual behavior on future outcomes.
 In the other, we reproduce patterns from the past that were determined before, and independently of, individual behavior.
 The latter form of prediction---resembling a kind of stereotyping---is core to many documented examples of bias and unfairness in the use of machine learning \cite{fta,angwin2016machine,chouldechova2017fair,hkrr,buolamwini2018gender, bolukbasi2016man, caliskan2017semantics}.